arbitropy/TErrands/README.md

 ## Usage
 The app was not packaged or deployed, feel free to convert this to a maven or gradle project to deploy properly.
+Even though it has complete support for MySQL, currently it uses a CSV to simplify running it on any pc.
+All DB codes are commented out.
 Follow these steps to run without packaging:
 1. Clone the repo.
 2. Open in VSCode.